kimwalisch/primecount/doc/BUILD.md

 CPU architectures that support it.
 On x86/x64 the POPCNT instruction was added to Intel's and AMD's CPUs alongside the SSE4 instruction set in 2008.
-If you need to support older x86/x64 CPUs you can disable POPCNT but this will deteriorate performance by about 40%.
-Ideally POPCNT support should only be disabled for x86/x64 since other CPU architectures (e.g. ARM64, PPC64LE) do not have the issue that there exist CPUs with and without the POPCNT instruction for the same instruction set.
+If you need to support older x86/x64 CPUs you can disable POPCNT but this will deteriorate performance by about 30%.
+Note that disabling POPCNT only has an effect on x86/x64, on other CPU architectures POPCNT is always used if it is available (as this generally does not cause any issues).

 * ```cmake . -DWITH_POPCNT=OFF```